michiel015/studyplaces/README.md

 **Todo**
 * Fix layout and variable naming
-* Make jinja html template and use inheritance for other html files
+* Create html base for place
-* Pass correct variables per city to html cards
+* Create function that takes place's name and place's data and creates html file for that place using inheritance from base